PowerShellEmpire/PowerTools/PowerView/README.md

     Get-NetForestDomains            -   gets all domains for the current forest Get-NetDomainControllers        -   gets the domain controllers for the current computer's domain Get-NetCurrentUser              -   gets the current [domain\\]username
-    Get-NetUsers                    -   gets a list of all current users in the domain Get-NetUser                     -   gets data for a specified domain user Get-NetUserSPNs                 -   gets all user ServicePrincipalNames
+    Get-NetUser                     -   returns all user objects, or the user specified (wildcard specifiable) Get-NetUserSPNs                 -   gets all user ServicePrincipalNames
     Get-NetOUs                      -   gets data for domain organization units Invoke-NetUserAdd               -   adds a local or domain user